nfagerlund/temp-r-n-p/profiles.md

   }
 ```

-This was a good time to make sure we're explicitly managing the Jenkins _service,_ so we did that as well.
+This was a good time to explicitly manage the Jenkins _service,_ so we did that as well.

 ## Fourth refactor: Manually manage the user account

 We manage a lot of user accounts in our infrastructure, so we handle them in a unified way.
-The `profile::server` class pulls in `virtual::users`, which has a lot of [virtual resources][] that profiles selectively realize depending on who needs to log into a given machine.
+The `profile::server` class pulls in `virtual::users`, which has a lot of [virtual resources][] we can selectively realize depending on who needs to log into a given machine.

 > **Note:** This has a cost --- it's action at a distance, and you need to read more files to see which users are enabled for a given profile.
 But we decided the benefit was worth it: since all user accounts are written in one or two files, it's easy to see all the users that might exist, and ensure that they're managed consistently.
 >